 The following details should accompany the application:

-- How the project links to the Community Strategic Plan, Albury 2030, and other Council Strategies.
+- How the project links to the Community Strategic Plan, Towards Albury 2050, and other Council Strategies.

 - The role and/or function of your organisation.